-NEW YORK (AP) Red Sox second baseman Dustin Pedroia back on the 10-day disabled list for the third time this season because of knee trouble, but manager John Farrell said there's no indication the Boston All-Star won't play again this season.
+NEW YORK (AP) Red Sox second baseman Dustin Pedroia is back on the disabled list for the third time this year because of knee trouble, but manager John Farrell said there's no indication the Boston All-Star won't play again this season.

-The AL East leaders put Pedroia on the 10-day DL with inflammation Saturday before taking on New York at Yankee Stadium on Saturday.
+The AL East leaders put Pedroia on the 10-day DL with inflammation Saturday before taking on New York at Yankee Stadium.
 The move was retroactive to Thursday, and left-hander Robby Scott was recalled from Triple-A Pawtucket.

-Pedroia is out with inflammation.
-He has been hobbled by knee problems since being injured in a late slide by Manny Machado in Baltimore on April 21.
+Pedroia has been hobbled by knee problems since being injured in a late slide by Manny Machado at Baltimore on April 21.

 Pedroia had surgery last October to clean up his left knee.
-He came back strong this season, and the 33-year-old Pedroia leads the team with a .303 batting average and a .378 on-base percentage.
-He has six home runs and 54 RBIs.
+He came back strong this season, and the 33-year-old leads the team with a .303 batting average and a .378 on-base percentage.
+The former AL MVP has six home runs and 54 RBIs.

 Pedroia tops major league second basemen with a .997 fielding percentage, making only one error this year.
 That miscue ended his Red Sox-record of 114 straight games without an error by a second baseman.

-Pedroia was 0 for 4 as a designated hitter Wednesday at Tampa Bay in his first game since July 28.
+Pedroia was 0 for 4 as a designated hitter Wednesday at Tampa Bay in his only game since July 28.
 He also was on the DL from May 30 to June 9.